-SECTION 6 During the Coverage Gap Stage, the plan provides some drug coverage Section 6.1 You stay in the Coverage Gap Stage until your out-of-pocket cost s reach \$6,550.00 - - - -
+SECTION 6 During the Coverage Gap Stage, the plan provides some drug coverage Section 6.1 You stay in the Coverage Gap Stage until your out-of-pocket costs reach \$6,550.00 paid them and moves you through the coverage gap.

 When you are in the Coverage Gap Stage, the Medicare Coverage Gap Discount Program provides manufacturer discounts on brand name drugs.
 You pay 25% of the negotiated price and a portion of the dispensing fee for brand name drugs.
-Both the amount you pay and the amount discounted by the manufacturer count toward your out-of-pocket costs as if you had paid them and moves you through the coverage gap.
+Both the amount you pay and the amount discounted by the manufacturer count toward your out-of-pocket costs as if you had does not count toward your out-of-pocket costs.
+Only the amount you pay counts and moves you through the coverage gap.